DAC7: Reporting Obligations for Online Platforms in the EU

 How can Fonoa help?

-In less than 6 months DAC7 will take effect across the EU and platforms will not only have to start collecting all required data points from new sellers, but will also need to collect and validate data of their pre-existing sellers.
-With Lookup, Fonoa’s Tax ID validator, you can already validate any VAT ID via our API and our dashboard (in bulk and individually) and find out all the relevant details of your seller.
+With DAC7 taking effect across the EU, platforms not only have to start collecting all required data points from new sellers but will also need to collect and validate data of their pre-existing sellers.
+With Fonoa’s Tax ID validator, you can validate any tax ID directly against government and tax authority databases and find out all the relevant details of your sellers.

 Get in touch to learn more about how Fonoa is helping clients with data sharing obligations.
 As well as how we plan to support our customers with DAC7.